Viki-coding/community/README.md

 Community Users - can navigate to the site to view all events that are posted without being logged in.
 A community user can create their own username and password, when they are logged in they can book a place on an event if it is within a time and date that has been stipulated and if there is still capacity, both of which are stipulated by the faciltiator.
 When logged in, they can navigate to the dashboard to view the events they have booked and can delete the booking if rquired.

+<h2>CRUD</h2>

+Create
+- Users can create a user profile
+- Faciltiators can create an event
+- Users can create a booking for an event

+Read
+- Facilitators can read/view the events they have created
+- Users can read/view any booking they have made

+Update
+- Facilitators can update/edit the event they created

+Delete
+- Facilitors can delete an event they have created
+- Users can delete booking they have made

 <h2>User Demographics - Target audience</h2>

 The project aims to accomplish keeping all members informed of what's going on, by having a central platform to higlight and encourage people to events.
 That could be the time of the U10's hurling match v's Ballygunner that their grandparents would love to attend and watch, or a new mother in the area wondering if there is a local yoga group she could take part in.
 The community centre was built using the dedication and money over many years from people within the community, this website will highlight everything that is taking place so the communtiy members themselves can enjoy it.

 Decreases of women in sport, childhood obesity and lonliness are all major problems in our society today.
 The community centre has faciliites such as basket ball, indoor soccer, after school children support, retirement film night, astroturf and flood lights, long jump, meeting rooms and a full size pitch.
 If we can make it easy for people to view whats on in their local community they may make a postitive health or life decision that can help them get healthier, meet others, get support etc that is a very positive experience and result.
 This will benefit all members of the community.